The Day Kiss Finally Removed Their Makeup

 The once-unthinkable took place on Sept.
 18, 1983 as Kiss finally revealed their faces.

-Granted, the news wasn't as earth-shaking as it would have been if the group had come clean a few years earlier, say the mid-to-late '70s, when they were undeniably the hottest band in the land.
-However, by this time, internal tensions and a series of questionable disco and pop-influenced albums had severely crippled their commercial standing.
+Granted, the news wasn't as earth-shaking as it would have been if the group had come clean a few years earlier.
+After all, in the mid-to-late '70s, they were the hottest band in the land.
+Internal tensions and a series of questionable disco and pop-influenced albums subsequently crippled their commercial standing.

-The newly unmasked Kiss – and to be honest, they had been captured au natural a few times in the '70s – went on to release a series of gold and platinum albums over the next decade before reuniting with Criss, Frehley and their iconic greasepaint for a hugely successful tour in 1996.
+The newly unmasked Kiss – and to be honest, they had been captured au natural a few times in the '70s – went on to release a series of gold and platinum albums over the next decade before reuniting with Criss, Frehley and their iconic greasepaint for hugely successful '90s-era tours.